📈 Effective Inventory Management: Methods, Metrics, and Solutions

 Raw Materials | Initial materials transformed into final products (e.g., wood, food ingredients, electronic chips). | Starting point of production. |

-Work-in-Process (WIP) | Incomplete products still undergoing manufacturing (e.g., car bodies awaiting engines). | Reflects production efficiency; poor management causes delays and higher costs. |
+Work-in-Process (WIP) | Incomplete products still undergoing manufacturing (e.g., car bodies awaiting engines). | Poor WIP management causes production delays, increases holding costs, and reduces overall supply chain efficiency. |

 Finished Goods | Products ready for sale or distribution. | Directly affects sales and customer satisfaction; needs careful balance to avoid high storage costs or stockouts. |